andrew-a-hale/sieve/README.md

 ## Julia Issue
 Julia at 100,000,000 primes is significantly faster comparatively.
 Unsure why this is the case.

+## OCaml
+A more functional OCaml sieve was too slow (x10 slower than the fast version) and was omitted, but the code is still in `ocaml/bin/main.ml`.

 # Run
 Use `python main.py <n>` to run the sieves.
 This script will also compile the cython, rust, go, ocaml, and rcpp programs on each run.